-Cash and Cash Equivalents - Cash and Cash Equivalents includes all cash and cash equivalents to which the Company has legal title.
+Cash and Cash Equivalents - Cash and Cash Equivalents include all cash and cash equivalents to which the Company has legal title.
 Cash equivalents include short-term investments with original maturities of three months or less and interest bearing deposits.
 The Company's cash and cash equivalents are held at financial institutions and at times may exceed federally insured limits.
 The Company has not experienced any losses in such accounts.
 Under the Independent System Operator-New England (ISO-NE) Financial Assurance Policy (Policy), Unitil's subsidiaries Unitil Energy, Fitchburg and Unitil Power are required to provide assurance of their ability to satisfy their obligations to ISO-NE.
 Under this Policy, Unitil's subsidiaries provide cash deposits covering approximately 2-1/2 months of outstanding obligations, less credit amounts that are based on the Company's credit rating.
-As of March 31, 2018, March 31, 2017 and December 31, 2017, the Unitil subsidiaries had deposited \$3.3 million, \$2.6 million and \$2.9 million, respectively to satisfy their ISO-NE obligations.
+As of June 30, 2018, June 30, 2017 and December 31, 2017, the Unitil subsidiaries had deposited \$2.2 million, \$2.0 million and \$2.9 million, respectively to satisfy their ISO-NE obligations.
 In addition, Northern Utilities has cash margin deposits to satisfy requirements for its natural gas hedging program.
-There were no cash margin deposits at Northern Utilities as of March 31, 2018, March 31, 2017 and December 31, 2017.
+There were no cash margin deposits at Northern Utilities as of June 30, 2018, June 30, 2017 and December 31, 2017.

 Allowance for Doubtful Accounts - The Company recognizes a provision for doubtful accounts each month based upon the Company's experience in collecting electric and gas utility service accounts receivable in prior years.
 At the end of each month, an analysis of the delinquent receivables is performed which takes into account an assumption about the cash recovery of delinquent receivables.
 The analysis also calculates the amount of written-off receivables that are recoverable through regulatory rate reconciling mechanisms.
 The Company's distribution utilities are authorized by regulators to recover the costs of their energy commodity portion of bad debts through rate mechanisms.
 Also, the electric and gas divisions of Fitchburg are authorized to recover through rates past due amounts associated with hardship accounts that are protected from shut-off.
-Evaluating the adequacy of the Allowance for Doubtful Accounts requires judgment about the assumptions used in the analysis.
+Evaluating the adequacy of the Allowance for Doubtful Accounts requires judgment about the assumptions used in the analysis, including the level of customers enrolling in payment plans with the Company.
 It has been the Company's experience that the assumptions it has used in evaluating the adequacy of the Allowance for Doubtful Accounts have proven to be reasonably accurate.

-The Allowance for Doubtful Accounts as of March 31, 2018, March 31, 2017 and December 31, 2017, which are included in Accounts Receivable, net on the accompanying unaudited consolidated balance sheets, was as follows:
+The Allowance for Doubtful Accounts as of June 30, 2018, June 30, 2017 and December 31, 2017, which is included in Accounts Receivable, net on the accompanying unaudited consolidated balance sheets, was as follows: